-We tested whether the adaptation rate was affected by the direction of movement.
-We found no systematic effects of movement direction on rate of learning.
-Out of 20 possible combinations (5 force field directions X 4 sessions), only 3 showed a dependence of adaptation rate on movement direction (p < 0.05).
+movement direction on rate of learning.
+Out of 20 possible combinations (5 force field directions X 4 sessions), only 3 showed a dependence of adaptation rate on movement direction (P < 0.05).

 We designed a second experiment that directly tested the idea that performance reflects a combination of prior skill learning.
 In this experiment we randomly varied each subject's training history and assessed the effects on later performance.
 The study involved an initial familiarization session, two subsequent training sessions separated by 24-hours and a final test session.
-For each of the two training sessions (session 2 and session 3) the training field was selected randomly from the five shown in figure 1b, resulting in 25 possible training sequences.
+For each of the two training sessions (session 2 and session 3) the training field was selected randomly from the five shown in Fig. 1B, resulting in 25 possible training sequences.
 During session 4, subjects were tested in a field that perturbed the hand laterally in the clockwise direction.
 Two separate experiments followed this basic procedure, with either a 2-day or 10-day delay between the training sessions and final session 4 testing.

-Subjects' training histories (session 2 and session 3 learning) strongly influenced initial performance in the final test session (figure 5a, p < 0.001 for both the 2-day and 10-day delays, 91.1% and 80.4% of variance accounted for, respectively).
-Session 4 performance could be predicted on the basis of both session 2 (p < 0.001, p < 0.05 for the 2-day and 10-day delays) and session 3 (p < 0.001 for both delays) training.
-Session 3 training had a stronger influence on session 4 performance, but its relative effect decreased (p < 0.01 using bootstrap tests) as the interval between the training and testing sessions grew from 2 days to 10 days (figure 5b).
+Subjects' training histories (session 2 and session 3 learning) strongly influenced initial performance in the final test session (Fig. 5A, P < 0.001 for both the 2-day and 10-day delays, 91.1% and 80.4% of variance accounted for, respectively).
+Session 4 performance could be predicted on the basis of both session 2 (P < 0.001, P < 0.05 for the 2-day and 10-day delays) and session 3 (P < 0.001 for both delays) training.
+Session 3 training had a stronger influence on session 4 performance, but its relative effect decreased (P < 0.01 using bootstrap tests) as the interval between the training and testing sessions grew from 2 days to 10 days (Fig. 5B).
 Representations of skill thus involve a weighted average of past training that changes over time.